xxh/xxh/README.md

 ### Known Issues

+### Sometimes xontribs or pip packages not found after install sometimes

+If an xontrib or pip package is not found immediately after install you can do reconnect.
+Xontribs could be reloaded manually without reconnect by executing `import importlib; importlib.reload(sys.modules['xontrib'])`.

 #### GLIBs versions

 Current method to make xonsh portable is using an [AppImage](https://appimage.org/) which was built on [manylinux2010 (PEP 571)](https://github.com/niess/linuxdeploy-plugin-python/issues/12).
 In case you see the error like ``/xonsh-x86_64.AppImage: /lib/x86_64-linux-gnu/libc.so.6: version GLIBC_2.25 not found (required by /ppp/xonsh-x86_64.AppImage)`` this means you should rebuild the AppImage for older version of linux distributive.
 Try [linuxdeploy-plugin-python](https://github.com/niess/linuxdeploy-plugin-python/).